 Federal employees faced with removal possess the ability to resign prior to the effective date of the removal action.
-Employees otherwise eligible for retirement maintain the ability to retire prior to and after the effective date of removal.
-While these options can be tricky to execute, they nevertheless provide options for the employee, when there seem to be no options.
-However, there are certain implications to be considered.
+Employees otherwise eligible for retirement maintain the ability to retire prior to and after the effective date of removal or even after.
+While these options can be tricky to both navigate and execute, they nevertheless provide options for the employee, when there seem to be no options.
+However, there are certain implications to be considered and in nearly all elections, they are irrevocable and permanent.

 We often advise clients that resignation or retirement in lieu of a removal action can mitigate the effects of an otherwise disastrous situation.
 Notice we said “mitigate” and not “eliminate.”
 Seasoned Employee and Labor Relations experts often refer to this situation as “controlling your own exit.”
 Certain implications and considerations exist however.
 For example, an employee resigning (or even retiring) prior to the effective date of a removal action will normally be required to answer “yes” to any question asking whether they resigned after being told they would be fired (specifically, Question 12 on form OF-306, Declaration for Federal Employment).
 There are many disagreements over the context of this question and application of certain variables in answering these questions.
 For example, whether the affected employee resigned after receiving the notice of proposed removal but before learning of the final decision can technically affect a response to this question.
 To avoid confusion and later, charges of material falsification in application for employment, we always recommend answering truthfully, using a plain read and interpretation of the question, whether on form OF-306 or a private sector equivalent form.
 If you require more specific guidance due to a unique situation, you should probably contact a consultant to review your specific circumstances.
 It is equally important to consider that material falsification of an application for federal employment is not time barred in that twenty years later, you could be removed for the falsification, regardless of how minor, despite an illustrious career.